hochgenug/BADW/README.md

 [This chrome extension](https://chrome.google.com/webstore/detail/betaseries-automatic-down/meibjlijpdmdihbjlemihnidcpaddolm) add features enhancement for the following websites :
 * betaseries.com
-    * Add links to get the episode (AT & ED)
+    * Add links to get the episode (ZA & ED & ST)
     * Complete a season with one click
     * Auto click on the view "Serie in progress" & "Series Started"
     * Remove tag feature
-* annuaire-telechargement.to
+* zone-annuaire.com
     * Auto search the requested serie
-    * On the search page, display the lang and the resolution
-    * On the search page, highlight the 1080p and 720p files
     * On the search page, auto scroll to the results
     * On the season page, auto scroll to the season quality buttons
-    * Remove unneeded stuff and add auto scroll
-* dl-protect1.com
+* zt-protect.com
     * Auto click on the links
 * uptobox.com
     * Auto click on the links
     * Auto login
     * Auto close tab when download start
-* extreme-d0wn.net
+* extreme-down.ninja
     * Auto search the requested serie
 * ed-protect.org
     * Auto click on the link when it's available
+* Global

-It's possible to enable/disable the feature for a specific website by clicking on the extension icon.
+    * Possibility to enable/disable the feature for a specific website by clicking on the extension icon.